-The recipe for this soup is inspired by a Moroccan restaurant in the East Village of Manhattan, called Cafe Mogador.
-Bill and I went there on one of our first dates, and we continue to make the long trek down there whenever we want a special meal.
+If I see lentil soup on a menu, I will undoubtedly order it.
+As a matter of fact, this recipe is inspired by a Moroccan restaurant in the East Village of Manhattan, called Cafe Mogador.
+My husband and I went there on one of our first dates, and we continue to make the long trek down there whenever we want a special meal.
 Before visiting this cafe, I had never tried Moroccan food, but I was sold upon first bite.
 The food is so simple and homey, and it contains bold flavors, like harissa, cumin, and cinnamon.

 Moroccan Lentil Soup